NickJongens/PowDocker/README.md

 # PowDocker
-Experience the power of 'PowDocker': PowerShell and Docker, seamlessly combined for script automation using supervised for a continuous run.
+Experience the power of 'PowDocker': PowerShell and Docker, seamlessly combined for script automation using supervisord for a continuous run.

 Welcome to the 'PowDocker' repo – where we blend the power of PowerShell with the magic of Docker! 🚀 Looking to run your favorite PowerShell scripts seamlessly within Docker containers on a Linux kernel?
 (Not Windows)